awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:EncryptionContext:context-key`  |  String  | Single\-valued |  `CreateGrant` `Encrypt` `Decrypt` `GenerateDataKey` `GenerateDataKeyPair` `GenerateDataKeyPairWithoutPlaintext` `GenerateDataKeyWithoutPlaintext` `ReEncrypt`  |  Key policies and IAM policies  |

-You can use the `kms:EncryptionContext:context-key` condition key to control access to a [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a [cryptographic operation](concepts.md#cryptographic-operations)\.
+You can use the `kms:EncryptionContext:context-key` condition key to control access to a [symmetric KMS key](symm-asymm-concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a [cryptographic operation](concepts.md#cryptographic-operations)\.
 Use this condition key to evaluate both the key and the value in the encryption context pair\.
 To evaluate only the encryption context keys or require an encryption context regardless of keys or values, use the [kms:EncryptionContextKeys](#conditions-kms-encryption-context-keys) condition key\.

-You cannot specify an encryption context in a cryptographic operation with an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks)\.
+You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symm-asymm-concepts.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.

 To use the kms:EncryptionContext:*context\-key* condition key, replace the *context\-key* placeholder with the encryption context key\.
 Replace the *context\-value* placeholder with the encryption context value\.